fisher-alice/johnny-five-wiki/Gyro.md

-The `Gyro` class constructs objects that represent a single analog Gyro sensor attached to the physical board.
+The `Gyro` class constructs objects that represent a single Gyro sensor attached to the physical board.

 We currently support two kinds of Gyros: